fsolis/Small_programs/README.md

 Install a build essentials to allow you to compile and run these programs from the command line.

-sudo apt-get install -y build-essentials
+sudo apt-get install -y build-essential

 To run JAVA programs install Java JDK: